(hit play to the clip above to enjoy this with music!) Let me tell you about the Sound of Music Tour we put together when visiting Salzburg, Austria.

 Sound of Music tour – filming locations

-Let me start with the fact that the movie was made after Maria Von Trapp’s memoires and it’s a true story, although romanticized for the big screen.
+Let me start with the fact that the movie was made after Maria Von Trapp’s memoirs and it’s a true story, although romanticized for the big screen.
 So filming in Salzburg is not a coincidence, it’s where the real facts took place.

-Suggestions for accomodation in Salzburg.
+Suggestions for accommodation in Salzburg.
 We chose to stay a bit further from the city, at Haus Amalia, in the heart of the mountains.
 I wrote about our experience here: Staying at Haus Amalia – Accommodation close to Salzburg.
 If you would prefer to stay at a hotel in Salzburg I made a selection of central hotels with very good reviews:

 - Boutique/Lux: Arthotel Blaue Gans